tranhuuphucuong/a_maze_ing/README.md

 #### Multiplayer mode

 There will be two player control two square, green and cyan, race to the gate (white square) at the same time.
-Who get solve the maze first will get the point.
+Who solve the maze first will get the point.

 #### Annoying Friend mode